 Recent advances in the development of the SCHEMA reference system were reported in this paper.
-The two versions presented employ different retrieval modules, based on proprietary and MPEG-7 standardized descriptors respectively, while both make use of a range of segmentation algorithms.
-The variation of employed analysis tools and retrieval methodologies allows effective evaluation of their suitability for use in a content-based image retrieval system.
-This, along with the possibility of integrating additional such tools with the SCHEMA reference system, illustrates the potential use of it as a test-bed for evaluating and comparing different algorithms and approaches.
+In the presented system, the availability of a variety of analysis tools and the combination of various indexing descriptors are employed for alleviating the imperfection of any segmentation algorithm and for countering the variability of image data, respectively, thus greatly improving the usability of the system in real-world applications.
+Furthermore, the use of a variety of analysis tools enables their comparative evaluation in terms of their suitability for use in a content-based image retrieval system.
+This, along with the possibility of integrating additional such tools with the SCHEMA reference system, illustrates an additional potential use of it: as a testbed for evaluating and comparing different algorithms and approaches.

-Future research will concentrate on further improving the time-efficiency of SchemaXM by implementing an indexing mechanism for the descriptor database, on enabling more extensive interactivity by means of relevance feedback, and on introducing the use of other modalities in combination with content-based features, in order to improve the retrieval accuracy.
+Future research will concentrate on further improving the time-efficiency of SchemaXM by implementing a sophisticated indexing mechanism for the descriptor database, on enabling more extensive interactivity by means of relevance feedback, and on introducing the use of other modalities in combination with content-based features, in order to improve the retrieval accuracy.